geopython/pywps/docs/index.rst

 PyWPS is implementation of `OGC Web Processing Service (OGC WPS) standard
 <http://opengeospatial.org/standards/wps>`_ on the server side, using `Python
 <http://python.org>`_ programming language.
+PyWPS is currently supporting WPS
+1.0.0.
+Support for the version 2.0.0. of OGC WPS standard is not been started yet.

-PyWPS has a bicycle in it's logo,
+PyWPS has a bicycle in it's logo, because:
-because:

 * It's simple maintain
 * It's fast to drive